This post may contain affiliate links, click here to learn more.

 While great for clinical neurology, this book is not the best when it comes to tackling neuroanatomy, which might explain why it’s not as popular.
 Also, it is slightly more expensive than several of its peers.

-That being said, If you are looking for a clinical take on neurology this is an excellent resource which is definitely worth your consideration.
+That being said, If you are looking for a clinical take on neurology this is an excellent resource that is definitely worth your consideration.
 Follow this link to amazon to get a preview of the book and check its current price.

 Clinical neuroanatomy made ridiculously simple (Review book)

-In typical fashion of the books series, the material aims to be presented in a light-hearted manner, which includes mnemonics, humor, and cartoonish illustrations.
+In the typical fashion of the books series, the material aims to be presented in a light-hearted manner, which includes mnemonics, humor, and cartoonish illustrations.